senselogic/FAIRSKILL/README.md

 The player skill offset is then scaled proportionally to his play time during the last game.

+The maximum skill offset is reduced progressively over time.

 ## Compilation

 To compile the reference implementation of the algorithm, first install the [DMD 2 compiler](https://dlang.org/download.html).